 Exploring the Reformation at Missouri State

-A guided tour on February 5 of the Reformation Exhibits at MSU Meyer Library by Dr. Austra Renis was an opportunity for individuals to explore the history, books, art and music of the movement and insight into the religious landscape of the Ozarks and Springfield.
+A guided tour of the Reformation Exhibits at MSU Meyer Library by Dr. Austra Renis was an opportunity for individuals to explore the history, books, art and music of the movement and insight into the religious landscape of the Ozarks and Springfield.

 Pictured: Members from Prince of Peace and other churches; 1848 German Bible.